-- 186. Brazil can legally issue the following two types of rulings within the scope of the transparency framework: (i) preferential regimes and (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles. - 187.
+- 185. Brazil can legally issue the following two types of rulings within the scope of the transparency framework: (i) preferential regimes and (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles. - 186.
 For Brazil, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 188.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 187.
 In the prior years' peer review reports, it was determined that Brazil's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-In addition, it was determined that Brazil's review and supervision mechanism was sufficient to meet the minimum standard. - 189.
-In the prior year's peer review report, it was noted that Brazil undertook a full review of all tax rulings issued both by the central taxation unit and the local taxation units and identified two additional rulings issued in 2018.
-Brazil had quickly taken steps to identify and remedy the issue and, therefore, as this is not expected to be a recurring issue, no recommendations were made.
-Brazil confirms that this issue has not recurred in the year in review. - 190.
+In addition, it was determined that Brazil's review and supervision mechanism was sufficient to meet the minimum standard.
+Brazil's implementation remains unchanged, and therefore continues to meet the minimum standard. - 188.
 Brazil has met all of the ToR for the information gathering process and no recommendations are made.